lingxiao-mlphys/lingxiao-mlphys.github.io/_pages/about.md

 # 🔥 News
 - *2023.03*: &nbsp;🎉🎉 Our new work of "Identifying lightning structures via machine learning" has been published on  <a href='https://authors.elsevier.com/a/1gl7k3QI%7EFZgXf'> Chaos, Solitons & Fractals </a>.
+It was also featured on the FIAS's  <a href='https://fias.news/en/news-publicity/algorithms-illuminate-lightning-structures/'> homepage </a>!
 - *2023.03*: &nbsp;🎉🎉 Our new work of "Fourier-Flow Model" has been published on  <a href='https://doi.org/10.1103/PhysRevD.107.056001'> Phys.
 Rev. D </a>.
 - *2023.02*: &nbsp;🚆🚆 I attended the workshop <a href='https://indico.ph.tum.de/event/7116/'>"Machine Learning approaches in Lattice QCD"</a> at TUM-IAS from 27th of Feb. to 3rd of Mar..
 - *2023.01*: &nbsp;🎉🎉 I will join <a href='https://ithems.riken.jp/en'>RIKEN-iTHEMS</a> (理化学研究所 数理創造プログラム) as a Research Scientist from 1st of Sep.
 2023.